chadhietala/chaplinjs.github.com/jekyll/docs/syncmachine.md

 ### synced([callback], [context=this])

-Synced is a convience method which will execute a callback in a specified context whenever the state machine enters into the `synced` state.
+Synced is a convenience method which will execute a callback in a specified context whenever the state machine enters into the `synced` state.

 <ul class="arguments">
   <li>